The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Background

-The efficacy of direct democracy is often questioned in academic literature, with some analyses finding it to be ineffective or even counterproductive in practice.
+Even before the advent of social media, the efficacy of direct democracy was questioned in academic literature, with some analyzes finding it to be ineffective or even counterproductive in practice.
 Critics often highlight the potential for a ``tyranny of the majority'', the influence of wealthy special interest groups, and the risk posed by citizen incompetence regarding complex policy issues~\cite{warner1995direct, gerber2011populist}.
 However, Switzerland is often cited as an exception to this criticism, with its political system considered a model of success~\cite{BrunoFrey}.
-This Swiss model is not a simple and universally applicable template; rather, it has developed within a specific and unique historical and institutional setting.
-It evolved "bottom-up" from cantonal traditions, not being imposed by a central authority~\cite{Linder2010}.

-Swiss citizens vote on national issues approximately four times per year, participating in far more referendums and initiatives than citizens of any other country~\cite{Serdült2014}.
-This high degree of participation is argued to have numerous positive social and economic effects.
-These include empowering citizens, making procedures more appealing and imposing fiscal discipline on public spending~\cite{BrunoFrey, STUTZERALOISBRUNO}.
+The Swiss model is not a simple and universally applicable template; rather, it has developed within a specific and unique historical and institutional setting.
+It evolved ``bottom-up'' from cantonal traditions, not being imposed by a central authority~\cite{Linder2010}.
+This high degree of direct democracy and participation is argued to have numerous positive social and economic effects, including empowering citizens, making procedures more appealing, and imposing fiscal discipline on public spending~\cite{BrunoFrey, STUTZERALOISBRUNO}.
 Further research connects direct democratic rights directly to improved economic performance~\cite{FeldLarsSaviozMarcel} and higher levels of subjective well-being, or happiness, among citizens~\cite{FreyBrunoStutzerAlois2000}.

 Even within the Swiss context, the positive portrayal of direct democracy has its detractors.
 Some scholars have highlighted problematic aspects, including ``voting fatigue'' caused by the large number of decisions, the complexity of certain ballot measures, and the system's ability to impede social and political reforms~\cite{BLONDELJEAN}.
 Furthermore, the ``double majority'' rule, which requires a majority of both citizens and cantons, has been criticized for giving disproportionate power to small, rural cantons.
 This rule enables controversial initiatives to pass despite lacking broad popular support in major population centers~\cite{Papadopoulos2001}.